Alachua County Social Services

 Lake Shore Hospital Authority

-Lake Shore Hospital Authority offers financial assistance for Columbia County residents who have lived in Columbia County for at least ninety days (90) and meet income guidelines.
-Clients must provide Photo Identification, proof of residency and proof of income for a three (3) month period prior to application to be considered.
+Lake Shore Hospital Authority offers health care financial assistance for Columbia County residents who have lived in Columbia County for at least ninety days (90) and meet income guidelines.
+Clients must provide photo identification, proof of residency, and proof of income with an application to be considered.

 Levy County Health Department

-County Health Departments provides Primary Care, Pediatrics, Family Planning, HIV/AIDS Services and Immunizations for individuals who are uninsured or under-insured.
+County Health Departments provide primary care, pediatrics, family planning, HIV/AIDS services, and immunizations for individuals who are uninsured or under-insured.
 Fees are based on a sliding scale depending on income.

 66 West Main Street